centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 - [API] Improved error codes and messages for the renewing password endpoint.
 - [Authentication] Fixed custom endpoint call with OpenId Connect.
-- [Authentication] fixed HTTP method for custom endpoints for OpenId.
+- [Authentication] Fixed HTTP method for custom endpoints for OpenId.
 - [Authentication] Removed password expiration policy for LDAP authentication.
 - [Configuration] Fixed a bug in trap relations with services by host groups.
 - [Core] Improved the display of error messages regarding connection to DBMS.
 - [Install] Fixed snmptrapd configuration for Debian.
 - [LDAP] Fixed LDAP groups listing in contactgroups form.
 - [ResourcesStatus] Fixed a filtering issue for hosts in pending state.
-- [RessourcesStatus] Fixed h.name filter not returning hosts.
+- [ResourcesStatus] Fixed h.name filter not returning hosts.
 - [UI] Fixed a bug that prevented non-admin users to select host groups in some areas of Centreon (eg. Host Discovery mappers).
 - [UI] Fixed refresh icon positionnement in "Administration > ACL > Reload ACL" menu.
-- [UI] Unifomized buttons size on legacy pages.
+- [UI] Uniformized buttons size on legacy pages.
 - [UX] Removed UI slowdown when browser has no internet access with CEIP enabled.

 ### 23.04.1